 The views from this ridge top location are fantastic with full ‘aerial’ type spreads overlooking the entire southern and central part of Napa Valley.
-Hurdles with permitting issues were finally overcome – guests can now enjoy the stunning views from a small hilltop on top of the winery.
+Hurdles with permitting issues were finally overcome – guests can now enjoy the stunning views from a small hilltop above the winery.

-Ryan was one of the new generation of Napa winemakers around the turn of the century – coming to the valley with plenty of enthusiasm combined with initiative, vision, international wine experience and a passion for working with vineyards.
+Ryan was one of the new generations of Napa winemakers around the turn of the century – coming to the valley with plenty of enthusiasm combined with initiative, vision, a strong can-do attitude, international wine experience and a passion for working with vineyards.

-It is quite fortuitous to note that Ryan’s winery is located in the home appellation of Winiarski’s winery – Stags Leap.
+It is quite fortuitous to note that the Caves of Soda Canyon are located in the home appellation of Winiarski’s winery – Stags Leap.
 Almost immediately Ryan started looking for a wine job and a change in career direction; the Santa Cruz Mountains were close to Santa Clara and working at Savannah-Chanelle Vineyards was a good fit while at school.
-Later he took at job on Mt.
+Later he took a job on Mt.
 Veeder at what was Chateau Potelle, (commuting 2 hours each way to this job shows just how serious Ryan was at the time).
 He also worked at Trefethen and was the first non-family employee at Del Dotto; he also worked several harvests in Australia.

 From the bottle, Waugh’s wine is easily identifiable by the “W” on the label.
 From the inside Waugh’s wines can be characterized as smooth, with velvety mouth feels and tannins that are well structured but do not dominate the wine.

-We’ve had some big Petite Sirahs with huge tannins during our tastings for The Napa Wine Project (this website); the 2006 is not one of them.
+We’ve had some big Petite Sirahs with huge tannins during our tastings for The Napa Wine Project (this website); the 2006 Waugh Family Wines Petite Sirah is not one of them.
 It was sourced from Dry Creek in Sonoma County and is available in very limited quantities.
-Rich fruit aromas open up to notes of chocolate on the nose – a balanced mouth feel.
+Rich fruit aromas open up to notes of chocolate on the nose leading to a balanced mouth feel.

 The 2004 Waugh Family Wines Napa Cabernet Sauvignon combines fruit from two mountain vineyards and the valley floor.
 As with Waugh’s other wines this has a supple mouth feel, rich in flavor and aroma.
 There are pretty flavors of blackberry showing on the palate and notes of various spices which continue to linger well after you swallow.
 He also makes a Zinfandel and a cool weather Riesling from Santa Barbara County (not the warmer Santa Ynez valley, but rather on a ridge almost overlooking the ocean).

-Six Degrees is another very interesting project – from a Napa based winemaker (surrounded by vineyards of Napa Cabernet Sauvignon) who decided to created a premium second label featuring neighboring Sonoma County Cabernet Sauvignon.
+Never one to sit still, Ryan founded Six Degrees a wine brand founded by a Napa based winemaker at the time (surrounded by premium vineyards of Napa Cabernet Sauvignon) who decided to create a premium second label featuring neighboring Sonoma County Cabernet Sauvignon.
 This wine is crafted with two ideals in mind; produce a stellar Cabernet Sauvignon from Sonoma County and connect with each person who tastes it.
 This is a special wine that has the “it” factor Ryan speaks of.
 It is a wine that is easily on par with any of Napa Valley’s best wines from this varietal and price point; it has a special richness combined with elegance.

-It is sourced every year from a 2-acre vineyard located on the northeast side of the Napa/Sonoma Mayacamas Mountains above the Russian River Valley (Redwood Hill).
+It is sourced every year from a 2-acre vineyard located on the northeast side of the Napa/Sonoma Mayacamas mountains above the Russian River Valley (Redwood Hill).
 It is fermented in special barrels that are from trees in France, which are at least 150 years old.
-This ensures the wood grain is extremely tight and allows for very slow integration of flavor into the wine and does not dominate (yes these barrels are more expensive then the typical French oak barrel!).
+This ensures the wood grain is extremely tight and allows for very slow integration of flavor into the wine and does not dominate (yes, these barrels are more expensive than the typical French oak barrel!).

-Waugh Cellars operates the “Friends of Waughs”, a wine club that gives members access to current releases and sometimes rare and limited bottlings.
-For more information, to join their wine club or to schedule a tasting, visit: www.waughfamilywines.com.
+Waugh Cellars operates the “Friends of Waughs”, or FOWCers for short, a wine club that gives members access to current releases and sometimes rare and limited bottlings.
+Total production is around 4,000 cases annually.
+For more information, to join their wine club or to purchase wine, visit: www.waughfamilywines.com.
 Or for more information about The Caves at Soda Canyon, visit: www.thecavesatsodacanyon.com